romainpboisseau/romainpboisseau.github.io/people.md

     <div class="person-text" style="flex:1; min-width:200px;">
       <h3 style="margin-top:0;">Marlène Goubault-Body</h3>
       <p>
-        Marlène is a professor at the Research Institure on Insect Biology (IRBI) at the University of Tours (France).
+        Marlène is a professor at the Research Institute on Insect Biology (IRBI) at the University of Tours (France).
 Her research focuses on animal conflicts and game theory.
 I joined <a href="https://irbi.univ-tours.fr/english-version/research/group-2-esore" target="_blank" style="color:#f2a775; text-decoration: none;">Marlène's team</a> in 2016 to complete a master's project on the physiological costs of fighting in parasitic wasps.
       </p>
 </div>
 </div>